federico-paganini/holbertonschool-shell/permissions/README.md

 7-everybody > Adds execution permission to the owner, the group owner and the other users, to the file hello.

 8-James_Bond > Sets the permissions to the file hello to: No permissions to owner and group; all te permissions to other users.

+9-John_Doe > Sets the permissions of the file hello to: All permisions to owner, read and execute permissions to group, write and
+	     execute permissions to other users.